simplycode07/Among-Us-Task-Bot/README.md

-# Among Us Wire Bot
+# Among Us Task Bot

 Okay, So I made this bot with pyautogui to automate wire task in Among Us.
 And to use it run the python program and then press Shift + W to start wire task, Shift + C to do card swipe and Shift + Q to quit the program.